Covid-19 and the Field of Fiber Art

 Footnotes:

-By the winter issue of 2019, HGA published that its official subscribership/membership statistics were 3,561, Although HGA will not openly discuss its challenges with its membership, those Federally required filings in its publication document how HGA's policies have steadily lost its organization 65% of its membership size over the past three decades.
+In the winter issue of 2019, HGA published that its official subscribership/membership statistics were 3,561.
+That is, as HGA approached the onset of Covid, HGA reported a loss of about 65% of its membership size over the past three decades.

 2/ Back in 2015 was the last time the American Tapestry Alliance made age statistics available to the membership.
-Those statistics indicated that the average age of membership in ATA was then fast approaching 70 years of age with about only 2% of its membership 39 or younger despite extensive efforts to attract younger generations.
+Those statistics indicated that the average age of membership in ATA was approaching 70 years.
+Only 2% of the ATA membership was 39 years of age or younger, despite extensive efforts by ATA to attract younger generations.